PERIPHERAL ARTERY DISEASE

 Fewer than 50% of patients with PAD are symptomatic, although many have a slow or impaired gait.
 The most common symptom is intermittent claudication, which is defined as a pain, ache, cramp, numbness, or a sense of fatigue in the muscles; it occurs during exercise and is relieved by rest.
 The site of claudication is distal to the location of the occlusive lesion.
 For example, buttock, hip, thigh, and calf discomfort occurs in patients with aortoiliac disease, whereas calf claudication develops in patients with femoral-popliteal disease.
 Symptoms are far more common in the lower than in the upper extremities because of the higher incidence of obstructive lesions in the former region.
 In patients with severe arterial occlusive disease in whom resting blood flow cannot accommodate basal nutritional needs of the tissues, critical limb ischemia may develop.
 Patients complain of rest pain or a feeling of cold or numbness in the foot and toes.
 Frequently, these symptoms occur at night when the legs are horizontal and improve when the legs are in a dependent position.
 With severe ischemia, rest pain may be persistent.

 Important physical findings of PAD include decreased or absent pulses distal to the obstruction, the presence of bruits over the narrowed artery, and muscle atrophy.
 With more severe disease, hair loss, thickened nails, smooth and shiny skin, reduced skin temperature, and pallor or cyanosis are common physical signs.
-In patients with critical limb ischemia, ulcers or gangrene may ...
+In patients with critical limb ischemia, ulcers ...